stevekm/reportIT/server_setup/README.md

 ```

 NOTE: Steps 3 & 4 must be repeated for each local system user who plans to use the pipeline.

-NOTE: The IonTorrent server account that is used for this process must match the one set in the
+NOTE: The IonTorrent server account that is used for this process must match the one set in the `data/server_info.txt` file for the pipeline.